sqlfluff/sqlfluff/CONTRIBUTING.md

 :warning: **Before creating a new release, ensure that [src/sqlfluff/config.ini](src/sqlfluff/config.ini) is up-to-date with a new version** :warning:.
 If this is not done, PyPI will reject the package.
-Also ensure you have used that version as a part of the tag and have described the changes accordingly.
+Also, ensure you have used that version as a part of the tag and have described the changes accordingly.

 ### Manually

 If for some reason the package needs to be submitted to PyPI manually, we use `twine`.
-You'll need to be an admin to actually submit this to PyPI, and you'll need a properly formatted `.pypirc` file.
-If you've managed all that then you can run:
+You will need to be an admin to submit this to PyPI, and you will need a properly formatted `.pypirc` file.
+If you have managed all that then you can run:

 ```shell
 python setup.py sdist